gpestana/notes/net/libp2p-kad-dht-specs.md

 - [ ] nomenclature: peers vs nodes?
 - [ ] check `defaults` ()
 - [ ] an IpfsDHT node has a list of `protocols`. what are those and why a list?
+- [ ] why IpfsSHT naming?
+- [ ] [routing.go:584] dht.routingTable.NearestPeers is called with
+  `AlphaValue` as the number of closest peers to return (`count`). `AlphaValue` is supposed to define the parallelism of the DHT.
+Why using AlphaValue in this context?